THEANGELITES/THEANGELITES/README.md

 We are usually off tab or afk, so whisper if you wanna chat!
 Depending on the headmate in question we may not respond though, as we sometimes don't want to talk or are too shy.

-join my friends discord server here!: https://discord.gg/MuSBN563BE
+join my friends discord server here!
+(14+, no one over 25+ sorry </3): https://discord.gg/MuSBN563BE

 - Please don't copy our ponies please!
 It takes us a few hours to make some of these skins.
 - People we have friended are welcome to sit with us anytime.
 We don't bite, I promise!